HPCarey/pt-booking/README.md

 - [Credits](#credits)
 - [Acknowledgements](#acknowledgements)

+## **Planning and Project Conception**
+### **Project Goals**
+The aim of this project was to build a basic booking system for a site owner who is a personal trainer and wants to build a personal brand to promote themselves, attract an online clientele, and to trial a personal site which allows people to book appointments with them easily.
+#
 ### **Agile Methodology**
 #### **GitHub Project Board**

-* This project was made using agile methodologies.
-Epics, user stories, bugs and issues are recorded on the [Project Board](https://github.com/users/HPCarey/projects/4/views/1)
+* This project was planned and carried out with the use of agile methodologies.
+* Epics, user stories, bugs and issues are recorded on the [Project Board](https://github.com/users/HPCarey/projects/4/views/1)

 ![Screenshot of project board](static/readme/project_board2.png)